lsapan/pgoapi-swift/README.md

 Updating the protos is a bit tricky, I'll add more information on that later.
 For now, the protos are fresh and should be good for awhile.

 ### Contributing
 In short: please do!
 I threw this together in a few hours, but I'd love help in really fleshing it out.

-Additionally, if someone could port the relevant portions of `CellId` from https://github.com/qedus/sphere/blob/master/sphere.py that would be immensely helpful.
-If not, I'll get to it when there's time.
-It's required in order to fully make the `GetMapObjects` call.
+`getMapObjects` is almost working but still needs a bit more.
+And there's lots of grunt work to do just adding all the possible requests to `PGoApiRequest`.